Do You Want a Wild Animal Pet? Oh, Deer!

 In another instance a wild squirrel come down the chimney flue in a mountain cabin while the owners were away.

-Besides getting soot all over everything, it shredded the curtains and furniture, as well as chewing into the cupboard to eat their cereals and macaroni.
+Besides getting soot all over everything, it shredded the curtains and furniture, as well as chewing into the cupboard to eat their stored cereals and macaroni.

 It must have seemed to the squirrel that he was a time-traveler frantically inserted into an unfamiliar world from which there was no easy escape.